-The maximum speed when using standard clamping heads is written on the product [maximum speed, see "General information " chapter].
-If special clamping heads are used, this reduces the permitted maximum speed [see "Permitted maximum speed" chapter].
+The maximum speed is written on the product [maximum speed, see "General information " chapter].

 Serious injuries caused by parts being ejected centrifugally due to a non-compliant combination of several products!

 From all of the maximum speeds indicated for the combined products, always remain at the lowest of those maximum speeds.